Beach at Bloubergstrand

 Victoria Road Views

-Where are the best attractions in Cape Town?
+What are the best attractions in Cape Town?

-The Zeitz museum was commissioned through a public and private partnership between the V&A waterfront and a German business man, Jochen Zeitz.
+The Zeitz Museum was commissioned through a public and private partnership between the V&A Waterfront and a German businessman, Jochen Zeitz.

 Zeitz MOCAA was constructed by converting the 57m tall historical grain silos, built in 1921 and decommissioned in 2001, into a museum.
 This 9,500mcomplex consists of nine floors with 6,000m2 of exhibition space.
 There is also a restaurant, coffee shop and shop.

 Although we are not very much into contemporary art exhibitions, we thoroughly enjoyed the visit due to the astounding impressions of the interior of the building.
+Entrance tickets can be bought at the door, costing R210 (13 Euro) per person.

 Travelbuddies Lifestyle in Cape Town